Learning to Predict Vehicle Trajectories with Model-based Planning: Related Work

-Some learning-based prediction methods incorporate the goal-directed idea from planning to infer the possible goals and then produce goal-conditioned trajectories using inverse reinforcement learning (IRL) \cite{ziebart2009planning, rehder2018pedestrian} or deep neural networks \cite{mangalam2020not, zhao2020tnt}.
-Moreover, several recent works introduce novel planning-prediction-coupled frameworks to perform conditional prediction with respect to ego's intentions \cite{rhinehart2019precog} and motion plans \cite{song2020pip, salzmann2020trajectron++}.
-With much emphasis on improving the point-level prediction accuracy, all these learning-based works rely on neural networks to process complex traffic environments, but cannot ensure physical constraints are indeed imposed on trajectory generation.
-With the exception of DKM \cite{cui2020deep}, it embeds the two-axle vehicle kinematics \cite{rajamani2011vehicle} in the output layer to ensure kinematically feasible trajectories, yet still no guarantee on environmental feasibility.
+Some learning-based prediction works incorporate the goal-directed idea from planning to infer the possible goals and then produce goal-conditioned trajectories ~\cite{ziebart2009planning, rehder2018pedestrian, mangalam2020not, zhao2020tnt}.
+Moreover, the novel planning-prediction-coupled frameworks are introduced to make predictions conditioned on ego intentions~\cite{rhinehart2019precog} or motion plans~\cite{song2020pip, salzmann2020trajectron++}.
+Although much emphasis on improving the point-level prediction accuracy, the data-driven frameworks cannot ensure the given constraints are indeed imposed on trajectory generation.
+Despite DKM~\cite{cui2020deep} embeds the two-axle vehicle kinematics~\cite{rajamani2011vehicle} in the output layer to ensure kinematic feasibility, yet still no guarantee on environmental compliance.
+Inspired by the popular sampling-based paradigm in vehicle motion planning~\cite{wei2010prediction, werling2010optimal}, we employ a model-based planner for providing feasibility-guaranteed trajectory sets, and thereby the learning-based part is reduced to evaluate future trajectories.
+With making the most of model-based planning and learning-based prediction, PRIME handles complex agent-map interactions while fulfilling environmental and kinematic constraints.

-Inspired by the popular sampling-based paradigm in vehicle motion planning \cite{wei2010prediction, werling2010optimal}, which samples abundant trajectories subject to explicit model constraints and then, based on pre-defined scoring functions, chooses the best trajectory for execution.
-We employ a model-based motion planner in trajectory generation to provide trajectory sets based on the real-time state of prediction targets and road environments.
-Afterward, a learning-based network's role is simplified to rank the set of feasible trajectories with modeling agent-map interactions.
-In this way, our novel two-stage architecture makes the most of model-based planning and learning-based prediction, which fulfills environmental and kinematic constraints while handling complex interactions.